-Ghent (or Gent), located in the Flemish region of Belgium, has achieved a rare balance between historic medieval town and a hipster/student friendly hangout, brimming with well-preserved castles and cathedrals neighbouring trendy bars and modern art.
+Ghent, Belgium is located in the Flemish region and is a great place for a weekend break.
+Also known as Gent, it has achieved a rare balance between historic medieval town and a hipster/student friendly hangout, brimming with well-preserved castles and cathedrals neighbouring trendy bars and modern art.

-My experience of this town may not be the most typical (I was on a hen do) but I made time to see the sights.
-Here’s a few things that will keep you entertained when visiting this Belgian city:
+My experience of Ghent, Belgium may not be the most typical (I was on a hen do) but I made time to see the sights.
+Here’s a few things that will keep you entertained when visiting this town:

 Explore the Bars

-Ghent has its share of small, quirky bars, from one serving every type of gin imaginable out of a space that looks like a shop from the 1800’s (‘t Dreupelkot) to tiki-themed cocktail corners to underground clubs.
+Ghent has its share of small, quirky bars.
+The bars range from one serving every type of gin imaginable out of a space that looks like a shop from the 1800’s (‘t Dreupelkot) to tiki-themed cocktail corners and underground clubs.
 Expect a varied, but memorable, night out.

-A word of advice, this isn’t the place to wear heels due to the rough cobbled streets, a lesson some of my friends learned the hard way (to the entertainment of the locals).
-And it turns out it can be difficult to fit a party of 15 into some of Ghent’s niche watering holes!
+A word of advice, this isn’t the place to wear heels due to the rough cobbled streets.
+This is a lesson some of my friends learned the hard way (to the entertainment of the locals).
+As we also found out, it can be difficult to fit a party of 15 into some of Ghent’s niche watering holes!

 Take a Boat Ride